luyadev/luya.io/docs/guide/app/security.md

 ]
 ```

-Since admin version 3.0 its also possible to setup 2FA login wiht OTP trough any authenticator app.
+Since admin version 3.0 it's also possible to setup 2FA login with OTP trough any authenticator app.

 ![LUYA 2FA](../img/2fa.png)

 ## Strong admin user password policy

-We recommend to enable the <class name="luya\admin\Module" prop="strongPasswordPolicy" /> property which is availabe since `luya-module-admin` version 1.1.1 and enabled by default since 1.2.0.
+We recommend to enable the <class name="luya\admin\Module" prop="strongPasswordPolicy" /> property which is available since `luya-module-admin` version 1.1.1 and enabled by default since 1.2.0.
 This property makes sure the user has to enter a strong password with: uppercase, lowercase, special chars, digits and numbers with an min length of 8 chars.

 ```php
 'admin' => [